alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 For example: if a participant accesses their E2ESM software via remote desktop software, and their RDP session is hijacked by a third party; of if they back-up their messages in cleartext to cloud storage leading somehow to data exfiltration, neither of these would be a failure of E2ESM.

-This would be a failure of the participant's [@TrustedComputingBase].
+This would instead be a failure of the participant's [@TrustedComputingBase].

 # Rationale